jsand424/Project-3/README.md

 This dataset is highly relevant to public health as it addresses a critical aspect of patient safety within healthcare settings.
-HAIs are a significant concern worldwide, leading to increased patient morbidity, extended hospital stays (Zimlichman et al., 2013) and additional healthcare costs (Mitchell et al., 2019).
+HAIs are a significant concern worldwide, leading to increased patient morbidity, extended hospital stays [Zimlichman et al., 2013](https://jamanetwork.com/journals/jamainternalmedicine/article-abstract/1733452) and additional healthcare costs [Mitchell et al., 2017](https://www.sciencedirect.com/science/article/pii/S2468045117300433).
 By analyzing this dataset, we aim to contribute to public health awareness and promote more effective infection control strategies.